matthew-balogh/ost-sm-air-quality/Documentation.md

 #### Database

-Creating database schema, along with setting up connections to persist and read data.
+Creating database schema, along with setting up connections to persist and to read data.

 #### Dashboarding